abubakraqeel/internet-provider-comparison/README.md

 ## Deployment

 The application is deployed on [PythonAnywhere](https://abubakraqeel.eu.pythonanywhere.com/).
+Please allow approaximately 30 seconds for the offers to be fetched and displayed.
 *   The Flask backend serves the static React build files.
 *   Environment variables on PythonAnywhere are used for API keys and database credentials.
 *   A MySQL database hosted on PythonAnywhere is used for the share link feature.